D-Pagey/100-days-of-code/log.md

 **Today's Progress:** Key breakthroughs in Local Weather App

 **Thoughts:** This has by far been my best coding session yet!
 I finally understood some really basic concepts that were about 80% there before.
 There were a few problems I managed to solve like: invoking a function, understanding a callback function, and bugfixing using the console.
 I made big headway with my Local Weather App and I feel like things are finally starting to click.
-I'm so happy with how this session went.
+I'm so happy with how this session - plenty of working through problems with trial and error to actually understand how the code works.

 **Link to work:** [Local Weather Repo](https://github.com/D-Pagey/FCC-Local-Weather/commit/e41d303b926a81eb38bfa3713561e5dca4656d26)